Analysis | Asian Americans wield their political power for more representation in Washington

 “That is not something you would say to the Black Caucus, ‘Well, you have Kamala, we’re not going to put any more African Americans in the Cabinet because you have Kamala,’" she told reporters.
 “Why would you say it to AAPI?”

 Neera Tanden, an Indian American, was on track to become Biden’s budget director, a Cabinet-level position, before she withdrew her nomination earlier this month after facing bipartisan opposition.
-Biden later said he looked forward to having Tanden serve in his administration, but has not yet announced how exactly.
+Biden later said he looked forward to having Tanden serve in his administration, but he has not yet announced how exactly.

 On Tuesday, Vivek H. Murthy, the son of Indian parents, was confirmed as surgeon general, a sub-Cabinet position.
 And Katherine Tai, who is Taiwanese American, became the first Asian American to serve as U.S. trade representative when she was confirmed last week.